-How to Make Probiotic Sour Cream or Crème Fraîche in One Step!Updated: June 08, 2018 Condiments, Sauces and Dressings, Fermented Foods, healthy fats, Raw Milk at Home, Recipes
+How to Make Probiotic Sour Cream or Crème Fraîche in One Step!Updated: July 27, 2018 Condiment & Sauces, Fermented Sauces, healthy fats, Raw Milk at Home

 These cultured dairy toppings are two of the simplest fermented foods to make, in fact.
 Only one step is required and you don’t need any sort of specialized starter!